Why Embassies Need a Dummy Ticket for Visa Proof

 Why DummyFlights.com Keeps Your Application Compliant

-Travelers often wonder if a dummy ticket for visa purposes is really safe, valid, and accepted by embassies.
+Travelers often wonder if a dummy ticket for visa proof is really safe, valid, and accepted by embassies.
 At DummyFlights, our entire system is built to answer that concern with one word: yes.
 What sets us apart is that every reservation you receive is backed by a unique PNR code, directly verifiable on airline websites and global systems.
 That means no risky shortcuts, no fake documents, and no last-minute surprises at your visa interview.

 How Our Reservations Work